MobleyLab/blues/docs/usage.rst

 This package takes advantage of non-equilibrium candidate Monte Carlo moves (NCMC) to help sample between different ligand binding modes using the OpenMM simulation package.
 One goal for this package is to allow for easy additions of other moves of interest, which will be covered below.

-The integrator of `BLUES` contains the framework necessary for NCMC.
+The integrator from **BLUES** contains the framework necessary for NCMC.
 Specifically, the integrator class calculates the work done during a NCMC move.
 It also controls the lambda scaling of parameters.
-The integrator that BLUES uses inherits from `openmmtools.integrators.AlchemicalNonequilibriumLangevinIntegrator` to keep track of the work done outside integration steps, allowing Monte Carlo (MC) moves to be incorporated together with the NCMC thermodynamic perturbation protocol.
-Currently, the `openmmtools.alchemy` package is used to generate the lambda parameters for the ligand, allowing alchemical modification of the sterics and electrostatics of the system.
+The integrator that BLUES uses inherits from ``openmmtools.integrators.AlchemicalExternalLangevinIntegrator`` to keep track of the work done outside integration steps, allowing Monte Carlo (MC) moves to be incorporated together with the NCMC thermodynamic perturbation protocol.
+Currently, the ``openmmtools.alchemy`` package is used to generate the lambda parameters for the ligand, allowing alchemical modification of the sterics and electrostatics of the system.

-The `BLUESSampler` class in `ncmc.py` serves as a wrapper for running NCMC+MD simulations.
-To run the hybrid simulation, the `BLUESSampler` class requires defining two moves for running the (1) MD simulation and (2) the NCMC protcol.
-These moves are defined in the `ncmc.py` module.
+The **BLUESSampler** class in ``ncmc.py`` serves as a wrapper for running NCMC+MD simulations.
+To run the hybrid simulation, the **BLUESSampler** class requires defining two moves for running the (1) MD simulation and (2) the NCMC protcol.
+These moves are defined in the ``ncmc.py`` module.
 A simple example is provided below.

 Example
 -------
-Using the BLUES framework requires the use of a **ThermodynamicState** and **SamplerState** from `openmmtools` which we import from `openmmtools.states`:
+Using the BLUES framework requires the use of a **ThermodynamicState** and **SamplerState** from ``openmmtools`` which we import from ``openmmtools.states``:

 .. code-block:: python